parente/tott/doc/setup.rst

 #.
 Address any README.md failures reported by fixing your the file until the tests pass.
 #.
 Address any *tottbox* failures by asking for help.
 (They're probably my bugs, not yours.)

-.. note:: For this assignment, specifications and tests are overkill.
-However, I want you to get a glimpse of behavior-driven development (BDD), a topic we can cover later.
+.. note:: For this exercise, specifications and tests are overkill.
+However, I want you to get a glimpse of behavior-driven development (BDD), a topic we will cover later.

 Commit and Push
 ~~~~~~~~~~~~~~~